NamesAreHard6600/Taunt-Library/README.md

  @param point		the new point for the pawn to target <br>
  @param dmg[opt=0] the damage to do to the taunted point (if you do this outside, the icon will be overridden) <br>
  @param failFlag[opt=false] If true, if the taunt fails, it no longer does damage
+ @return returns a bool: true if the taunt is successful and false if it is not

  ### `taunt.addTauntEffectSpace(SkillEffect effect, Point space, Point point, int dmg)`
  Adds a taunt to the Skill Effect object given, when given a space: